wp-plugins/updraftplus/readme.txt

 * TWEAK: Add filter so that programmers can allow the options page to be shown to non-admins
 * TWEAK: Add filter allowing programmers to forbid a backup
 * TWEAK: Detect and adapt to cases where the site is moved to a system with different case-sensitivity and the database record of the theme is now wrong
+* TWEAK: Prevent erroneous warning about a missing table in the database backup on some WPMU installs that began life as a very old WP version
 * TWEAK: Introduce constant allowing users of pre-release WP installs to disable notices about using a version of WP that UpdraftPlus has not been tested on.
 * TWEAK: Make Dropbox uploads at least 25% faster (in our testing) by increasing the chunk size
 * TWEAK: Reduce number of rows fetched from MySQL if no activity took place on the previous resumption